lepinkainen/titleparser/README.md

 ![test workflow](https://github.com/lepinkainen/titleparser/actions/workflows/workflow.yaml/badge.svg)

-A golang implementation of an URL title parser running in AWS Lambda
+A Golang implementation of an URL title parser running in AWS Lambda

 - Fetches both the `<title>` element and Opengraph title (`<meta property="og:title" content="Title" />`), preference on the latter as it is usually less spammy.